GETTING PREGNANT AFTER NEXPLANON

 A trained healthcare professional can remove the implant at any time within the 3-year period.
 Once it’s removed, a new implant can be inserted.

-Since the area has already been sterilized and numbing medication has been administered, a trained healthcare professional will again insert the NEXPLANON implant into place into the same area of your inner upper arm.
+Since the area has already been sterilized and numbing medication has been administered, a trained healthcare professional can insert a new NEXPLANON into the same area of your inner upper arm.

 Once inserted, both patient and the trained healthcare professional will then feel the area to ensure the implant is placed correctly.
 If it is, the healthcare professional will cover the site where NEXPLANON was placed with 2 bandages.
 Leave the top bandage on for 24 hours.
 Keep the smaller bandage clean, dry, and in place for 3 to 5 days.